shivanisankar7/shivani_learnrepo/README.md

 # shivani_learnrepo
-Here a simple python file has been pushed and pulled and committed using git bash
+Here  is a simple python file has been pushed and pulled and committed using git bash